Gab0/straintables/README.md

 ### Aliview [optional]

-This is the program called by the `view alignment` buttons, and you should have it in order to quickly access them from the viewer.
+This is the program called by the `view alignment` buttons at `stview`s interface, and you should have this in order to quickly view the alignments that made your matrix.

 # Usage